NPKelly/CS481-X-S20-capstone-homecu/docs/NickKelly.md

 This week we begin development on the various features that we have been planning on making.
 Today I create tasks for the user stories defined for these features.

+### February 26, 2020

+I created some more tasks based on the user stories that we have selected for the first "Sprint".
+I also worked on one of the tasks which required me to generate Model representations of each table in our database.